alephmelo/ideal-octo-palm-tree/README.md

 I need to figure out how to add the shortcut dinamically in the panel.

 # TODO
-- [ ] Add a better API wrapper.
+- [x] Add a better API wrapper.
-- [ ] Command line utility for management and preferences.
+- [x] Json file for settings and preferences.
 - [ ] Add other stuff, like wheater and time-zones.

 # Demo (work in progress)